Project-SkyFall/CanSat-2023/README.md

 # CanSat-2023
-This is repository for Czech CanSat team Project SkyFall
+This is a repository of the Czech CanSat team Project SkyFall